bigbio/quantms.io/docs/README.md

 ## Common data structures and formats

-We have some concepts that are common for some of the outputs and would be good to define and explain them here:
+We have some concepts that are common for some outputs and would be good to define and explain them here:

 ### Peptidoform